Nitishjha7/code-guardian/README.md

 - **Agent Orchestrator**: LangGraph (StateGraph) — supervisor pattern built as an LLM **tool-calling router** (`bind_tools` + `ToolNode`): the model decides which specialists a given diff actually needs, instead of a fixed fan-out.
 Parallel tool execution, state reducers, conditional edge routing.
 See [§3a of the spec](docs/TECHNICAL_SPEC.md)
 - **LLM Engine**: LangChain + Groq (`openai/gpt-oss-120b` by default; any tool-calling model your key can see, set via `GUARDIAN_MODEL`)
+- **Static Analysis**: Bandit runs inside the security audit and its findings merge with the LLM's into one list, tagged by `source`.
+Neither engine subsumes the other — the scanner cannot miss a pattern it has a rule for or hallucinate one it doesn't; the LLM catches what no rule encodes (missing authorization, business-logic flaws) and explains it in context.
+A finding both engines flag independently is marked `llm+bandit:<rule>` and escalated in severity
 - **Safety & Guardrails**: secrets scanning + tone guard on every outbound diff, patch and comment.
 Guardrails AI is used when installed; the default is a local pattern scanner, and `guardrail_report.engine` always names which one ran — see [Build & Deploy](docs/BUILD_AND_DEPLOY.md) for why
 - **Tooling Layer**: PyGithub — fetches PR diffs, posts review comments (not the GitHub MCP server; [why](docs/BUILD_AND_DEPLOY.md))
 - **Backend**: FastAPI (async) — REST API + HMAC-authenticated GitHub webhook listener